-Environmental and safety audit at overseas group company (January 2018, Shin-Etsu Silicones of America)
+Environmental and safety audit at overseas group company (December 2018, Shin-Etsu Silicone Taiwan)

 Health Considerations

 We are working to prevent possible diseases through encouraging employees to take health checks, offering health counseling on life style diseases as well as promoting measures on mental health and activities for health promotion and fitness.
 In addition, we are conducting prevention of and raising awareness toward infectious diseases including new strains of influenza.